Science: Foundation Principles

 How did this change come about?

-But were further seeds of change already being plants within the classical wordview?
+But were further seeds of change already being planted within the classical worldview?

 While the focus of this section will be placed on outlining some

 of the more the salient points and implications of the classical perspective,